-8. Select Secure Path 3.0F SP1 for HP-UX for Active-Passive disk array.
+Select Secure Path 3.0F SP3 for HP-UX for Active-Passive disk arrays when prompted, and follow the on-screen instructions.

-The system reboots after successful installation of Secure Path 3.0F SP1 for HP-UX for Active-Passive disk array.
+The system reboots after successful installation of Secure Path 3.0F SP3 for HP-UX for Active-Passive disk arrays.